 3. When should I book my pool?

 As soon as possible!
 If there is even a 1% chance that you would like to loan one of our pools we would recommend completing our booking form.
-If for any reason you situation changes just get in touch and we can amend or cancel your booking.
+If for any reason your situation changes just get in touch and we can amend or cancel your booking.

 4. Which size should I get?

 Both pools are the same depth, so the choice comes down to length/width.
 For women over 5’8″ the Mini pool may feel too small to comfortably assume positions conducive to labour and birth, such as leaning on the sides facing out with legs extended out behind.
-If your partner wants to join you in the pool, then whatever your height, the Regular pool is more comfortable.
+If you would like your partner to join you in the pool, then whatever your height, the Regular pool is more spacious.
 On the other hand, if you have limited space in the room you plan to use, you may be better off with the Mini pool even if you are over 5’8″.
 The buoyancy of water will be in effect no matter your height or which pool you choose.
 It is simply the amount of space you may have around you that will differ with which pool you choose.